No Nonsense Spelling

-At OLSA, from Years 2 to 6, we follow the Non Nonsense Spelling Scheme.
+At OLSA, from Years 2 to 6, we follow the SCODE Spelling Scheme.
 This is a programme that allows the children to decide upon which strategies, knowledge and skills they are more confident to use to ensure more accurate use of spellings.
+It is also a programme that we have selected as it focuses upon ensuring that the fundamentals of phonics based learning continue with the children into KS2.
+It also encompasses a wider range of strategies to help children understand the etymology of words - something we consider vital to the children's development and understanding of language.

 The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.